CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 v_add_i32 v32,3f-3b,v2  # 3b is previous `3` label, 3f is next `3` label
 ```

+### Sections

+Section is some part of the binary that contains some data.
+Type of the data depends on
+type of the section.
+Main program code is in the `.text` section which holds
+program's instructions.
+Section `.rodata` holds read-only data (mainly constant data)
+that can be used by program.
+Section can be divided by type of the access.
+The most sections are writeable (any data can be put into them) and
+addressable (we can define symbols inside these sections or move forward).

+Absolute section is only addressable section.
+It can be used for defining structures.
+In absolute section output counter can be moved backward (this is special exception
+for absolute section).

+Any symbol that refer to some code place refer to sections.

 ### Literals

 CLRX assembler treats any constant literals as 64-bit value.
 Assembler honors